 In honour of Earth Day I thought I would share with you an eco-friendly gift guide.
 Whether you’re buying for someone who’s super up on the sustainable and ethically conscious consumer movement, or you yourself want to buy more eco-friendly even when gift giving, I’ve got you covered.
-As the environmental movement gets co-opted by consumer culture, we’re seeing more and more eco-friendly products for all kinds of different interests.
+As the environmental movement gets co-opted by consumer culture, we’re seeing more and more eco-friendly products for different interests.

-For the Beaty Lover
+Eco-Friendly Gift Guide: For the Beauty Lover

-Those who love makeup will love, love, LOVE brands like RMS Beauty.
+Those who love makeup will love brands like RMS Beauty.
 Heralded by celebrities like Emma Watson, RMS Beauty has sustainable packaging, and is super ethically conscious in their manufacturing process.
 All of their products go through a serious ethical vetting process, they look at the ingredients, the testing, and the packaging to create the best, most ethical and environmentally friendly products out there.
 This brand is a bit on the ‘luxury’ side of the price scale, so if you’re looking for something more in your price range, have a browse around the online shop for Content Beauty.
 Content Beauty sources the best of the best when it comes to ethical makeup brands.

 For those who are more into skincare, you can look no further than your local health store for products like witch hazel or rose water – but you’ll need to know their type of skin and what kind of products they like and need.
 A safer bet is a set of muslin face cloths or reusable cotton pads – I recently invested in some muslin cloths because I was sick of constantly having to replace my cotton pads, and then I realized that they were ALL ending up in a landfill (sometimes we have these stupid moments – OBVIOUSLY they were going there, but just how many *I* had sent there never really hit me until that moment).
 Muslin cloths are super cheap, I bought mine online for $10 on Amazon.
 They’re a soft and light fabric that you can use a few times and then throw in the wash with the rest of your laundry.

-For the Lifestyle Lover
+Eco-Friendly Gift Guide: For the Lifestyle Lover

-For the Fashion Lover
+Eco-Friendly Gift Guide: For the Fashion Lover

 At the end of the day…